Hampden Railroad: Construction

 Because of financial problems suffered by the B&M, it was decided to have the line built by an independently financed company which would be leased to the B&M on completion.
 The proposal was facilitated by Charles Sanger Mellen, who was then president of the NYNH&H at the time and also served on the executive board of the B&M. He signed an agreement in September 1911 to lease the railroad in his latter capacity, and this was ratified by the Hampden shareholders in October.
 Construction began immediately.

 The project was financed by $1 400 000 share capital, and $1 900 000 in money market bonds -a total of $3 300 000.

 By 1912, 90% of the grading of the main line had been finished and 5 mi of track had been laid.
 By June 23, 1913, the line was practically completed, except for the junction connection with the CMR at Bondsville.
-The Chilcopee Falls branch was not begun.
+The Chicopee Falls branch was not begun.